Marjorie Hann: History

 Marjorie was born in 1916 the only daughter of William James Fisher and Mary Marguerita Fisher, née Bath, of Brougham Place, Alberton.
 She was educated at Presbyterian Girls' College, where she studied art with Maude Priest.

-She joined the Royal South Australian Society of Arts as an Associate at age 15, and in the early 1930s studied oil painting under Leslie Wilkie, Gladys Goode and Ivor Hele at the South Australian School of Arts and Crafts in the Exhibition Building on North Terrace.
+She joined the Royal South Australian Society of Arts as an Associate at age 15, and in the early 1930s studied oil painting under Leslie Wilkie, Gladys K. Good and Ivor Hele at the South Australian School of Arts and Crafts in the Exhibition Building on North Terrace.

 Leaving school, she worked as a commercial artist for several companies before landing a full-time position with Waterman Brothers, home furnishers of Port Road, Kilkenny, which largely entailed designing and executing showcards and other advertising work.

 She was active in amateur theatricals: acting, writing and set and costume design for the Playbox Theatre.
 She co-wrote a musical comedy "His Royal Highness" in 1938.

-During World War II she left Watermans to work at the Holden factory in Woodville, working on technical drawings and instruction documents as part of the "war effort".
+During World War II, she left Watermans to work at the Holden factory in Woodville, working on technical drawings and instruction documents as part of the "war effort".
 This put a great strain on her mentally, and she did not look on this period with any feelings of nostalgia.

 Cartooning

 After the war Marjorie illustrated a series of books for children by Kathleen M. Mellor MBE, the first Director of the Lady Gowrie Child Centre.
-These were a book on safety entitled "Stop, Look, Listen", and another pair entitled "Now I'm Ready" and "Let's Go to the Beach".
+These were a book on safety entitled "Stop, Look, Listen", and another pair entitled Now I'm Ready and Let's Go to the Beach.

-In 1947 radio personality Bob Fricker created a comic character "Charlie Cheesecake", a boy who was always getting into trouble, for his breakfast programme on 5AD. and was approached by the Child Safety Council of SA to write and illustrate a similar booklet of "cautionary tale" poems, in collaboration with advertising executive Lloyd A. Wilson (1898–1961).
-"The Adventures of Charlie Cheesecake" was published around 1950.
-Two illustrations, drawn in comic strip style, were given for each predicament, the somewhat gruesome "after" being revealed by lifting a flap.
-A follow-up "The Return of Charlie Cheesecake" was published many years later, sponsored by Geo.
+In 1947 radio personality Bob Fricker created a comic character "Charlie Cheesecake", a boy who was always getting into trouble, for his breakfast programme on 5AD and, with help from Arthur Askey, on recordings for the National Safety Council.
+He was approached by the Child Safety Council of SA to write and illustrate a similar booklet of "cautionary tale" poems, in collaboration with advertising executive Lloyd A. Wilson (1898–1961).
+The Adventures of Charlie Cheesecake was published around 1950.
+Two illustrations, drawn in comic strip style, were given for each episode, the somewhat gruesome "after" being revealed by lifting a flap.
+A follow-up, The Return of Charlie Cheesecake, was published many years later, sponsored by Geo.
 Hall & Sons and Radio 5AD.

 She wrote and illustrated a serious comic strip adaptation of Thackeray's The Rose and the Ring which was serialized in 82 episodes and syndicated throughout Australia.